 There are shorthair, medium longhair and longhair.
 Shorthair can be also differ between how short it is.
 This can be seen visually or by feeling.

 Everything related to Health Guarantee is listed in our Contract.

 Yes, Included: First immunization from feline Rhinotracheitis Calici Panleukopenia Chlamydia Psittaci and feline Leukemia.
 De-worming and flea regiment.

 If anyone request 100% pedigree (breed) document, there is $1,000 additional fee.
 Let us know in advance, before picking up your kitten, or after purchase.

 Yes, of course.
 You can always come and see the kittens and pay/pickup.
 If you are unable to, I can also Face time the kittens to you.

-Two months after birth, after first vaccination/de-worming.
-If consumer refuses to vaccinate kittens, they can still pick up the kittens after two months of age.
+10 weeks (2.5 Months) after birth, after first vaccination/de-worming.
+If consumer refuses to vaccinate kittens, they can still pick up the kittens after 10 weeks.
 We are not responsible for kittens health, if consumer refuses to apply vaccinations.

 No, the kitten will not come neutered as they will be young to do so.
 We do recommend neutering them, 7 months or older.
 We are not responsible for any personal expenses/vet fees.

 No, the deposit isn’t refundable, if customer changed his mind on kitten, except if something happens from seller’s side.
 If buyer changes mind on kitten on reasonable time, the deposit can be transferred over to different kitten.
 The deposit is counted into price.